ReactJS Interview Questions

 They take in the current values through props and then notify the changes via callbacks.
 Refs are used to get their current values

-Higher-Order Component is an advanced way of reusing the component logic.
+Ans: Higher-Order Component is an advanced way of reusing the component logic.
 Basically, it’s a pattern that is derived from React’s compositional nature.
-HOC are custom components which wrap another component within it.
+HOC are custom components that wrap another component within it.
 They can accept any dynamically provided child component but they won’t modify or copy any behavior from their input components.
-You can say that HOC are ‘pure’ components.
-Q: What can you do with HOC?
-HOC can be used for many tasks like:
+You can say that HOC is a ‘pure’ component.

 1. Code reuse, logic and bootstrap abstraction